GianMarcoOddo/rmpy/rmpy/README.md

 - yf_marg_NpVaRs_scale_factor(tickers, positions, start_date, end_date, scale_factor=0.1, freq="daily", alpha=0.01, display=True)

 The function yf_marg_NpVaRs_scale_factor calculates the Marginal Non-Parametric VaRs and their changes for a PORTFOLIO of assets over a given period of time, using a specified scale factor,using historical prices obtained from Yahoo Finance (yfinance).
-New position = old one + (old one * scale_factor) in the same direction (- if short and + if long)
+New position = old one + (old one * scale_factor) in the same direction (- if short and + if long).

+Marginal Non-Parametric VaRs refer to the individual VaRs of each asset in a portfolio, calculated without assuming any specific probability distribution.
+They help identify which assets contribute the most to the overall risk of the portfolio and can be used to make informed decisions about risk management strategies, such as diversification or hedging.

 #### Args: